 The Company classifies all financial liabilities as subsequently measured at amortized cost using the effective interest method, except for financial liabilities carried at FVTPL and certain other exceptions.

-Financial liabilities are classified as current liabilities if payment is due within one year or less.
+Financial liabilities are classified as current liabilities if payment is due or may be due based on the terms of the instrument within one year or less.
 If not, they are presented as non-current liabilities.